Available with Standard or Advanced license.

 the ArcGIS Desktop installation location, and place it in the

 - If PostgreSQL is installed on a Linux server, log in to the server as the root user and place the st_geometry.so file in the /usr/lib64/pgsql directory.

 - If PostgreSQL is installed on a Windows server, place the st_geometry.dll file in the %PostgreSQL%\lib directory.

 - Start ArcCatalog or ArcMap, open the Catalog window, and connect to the database as the sde user.

 This creates an .sde file in C:\Users\<user_name>\AppData\Roaming\ESRI\Desktop<version_number>\ArcCatalog.

-- To update the ST_Geometry type, subtypes, and functions in the database, run the Create Spatial Type geoprocessing tool or a Python script that uses the CreateSpatialType function and the .sde file you created in the last step.
+- To update the ST_Geometry type, subtypes, and functions in the database, run the Create Spatial Type geoprocessing tool or a Python script that uses the CreateSpatialType function.
+Use the .sde file you created in the last step for the database connection.